 In a collaborative approach to the sciences, you will gain a solid foundation in mathematical methods and techniques along with the logical and analytical thinking skills to understand nature and the forces that impact life on Earth.

 You will develop logical and analytical thinking skills.
 You will solve real-world problems.

 You will learn to use your scientific skills as a force for good, advancing leadership, service and civic responsibility.

-The Mathematics and Physics Department supports the mission of Iona College and its School of Arts & Science through its commitment to academic excellence, dedicated teaching and scholarship in the tradition of American Catholic Higher Education and the Christian Brothers.
+The Mathematics and Physics Department supports the mission of Iona University and its School of Arts & Science through its commitment to academic excellence, dedicated teaching and scholarship in the tradition of American Catholic Higher Education and the Christian Brothers.
 The department values the beauty, logic, and rigor seen in the theoretical nature of the discipline as well as the practicality and power exhibited in its applications.
 It is a department of teacher-scholars that draws upon the rich multicultural heritage of the discipline and the innovative approaches made possible by modern technology.
 Thus, the faculty of the department is able to provide students with a liberal arts-based education that is both traditional and contemporary, in order that they may become critical thinkers cognizant of the virtues of truthfulness, creativity, intellectual inquiry, and lifelong learning.

 The Mathematics and Physics Department values knowledge, understanding, innovative thought, and the pursuit of wisdom.
 To these ends, the faculty of the department strives to provide the services necessary to enable students to become:

 - aware of the mathematics that exists in the world that surrounds them;

 - skilled at expressing ideas using mathematical language, algorithms, and technological tools;